fg-research/website/blog/product/posts/cnn-kmeans-ecg-clustering.rst

     To be able to run the code below, you need to have an active subscription to the CNN-KMeans SageMaker algorithm.
     You can subscribe to a free trial from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/prodview-3hdblqdz5nx4m>`__ in order to get your Amazon Resource Name (ARN).
 In this post we use version 1.6 of the CNN-KMeans SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.
-You also need to download the "ECG200" dataset from the `UCR Time Series Classification Archive <http://www.timeseriesclassification.com/description.php?Dataset=ECG200>`__ and store the files in the SageMaker notebook instance.

 ==========================================
 Environment Set-Up